lamhq/tech-notes/devops/aws/2-compute/2-container.md

 ## Orchestrate Containers

-If you’re trying to manage your compute at a large scale, you need to know:
+If you're trying to manage your compute at a large scale, you need to know:

 - How to place your containers on your instances.
 - What happens if your container fails.